 through the bars.

-Carlo the other night for the first time in 142
+Legnano at San Carlo the other night for the first

-performed in 1861 in Naples, I suspect it must have
+indeed, performed in 1861 in Naples, I suspect it must

-been some sort of revolutionary musical salute to the
+have been some sort of revolutionary musical salute to

-driven by my scholarly demons to the point of actually
+by my scholarly demons to the point of actually finding

-finding a concert program from the other night to see
+a concert program from the other night to see if I have

-if I have guessed correctly.)
+guessed correctly.)
 Later update: OK.
-I was
+I was driven.
+The

-driven.
-The opera was running at San Carlo in January
+opera was running at San Carlo in January of 1861 while

 That battle, by the way, took place in May of 1176 between the Lombard League and the forces of emperor Frederick Barbarossa.
 Legnano is just a short hop up the A8 autostrada from Milano (see map 19, coordinate B6 in the fabled 1995 edition of the Italian Auto Club book, On the Road with ACI.)
 If you get confused and wind up in Legnago (with a 'g'), then you are way over to the east near Verona and are hopelessly lost.
 There is no evidence that this is what happened to Frederick Barbarossa, but he did lose the battle.
 And no one ever wrote an opera about Legnago, though for the sake of completeness I should point out that in 1879 Giosuè Carducci wrote a poem entitled Song of Legnano, in which he shows no sign of being confused at all.